directus-labs/guest-authoring/travel-journal/index.md

 - `/`: This is the root path of the application and is associated with a view called `LoginView`.
 When users visit the base URL of your application, they are directed to this view, which is typically used for user authentication.
 - `/signup`: This path leads to the `SignupView` and is designed for new users to register or create an account.
 When users navigate to `/signup`, they are presented with a signup form to enter their details and create a new account.
 - `/addjournal`: This is the part for the `Addjournal` view.
 This route is used for adding new journal entries.
-- `readjournal`: • This route is linked to the `Readjournal` view.
+- `/readjournal`: • This route is linked to the `Readjournal` view.
 It is intended for users to view and read their existing journal entries.
 When users navigate to `/readjournal`, they can browse through all the journal entries they have created.

 In the `views` folder, delete the existing views - `AboutView.vue` and `HomeView.vue` and create the following views - `LoginView.vue`, `SignupView.vue`, `Addjournal.vue` and `Readjournal.vue`.